Autumn Equinox: Mabon

 You may also want to prepare the medicine cabinet with your winter herbs and medicines.
 Drying your plants and getting your hands busy with preparing syrups and oxymels to nourish us for the long dark nights to come.

 A simple ritual to honor the Autumn Equinox is to build an altar for the season.
 Place golden leaves, sunflowers, apples, rose hips, elderberries, acorns, nuts, seeds and anything else that feels right to you on a tree stump outside.
 Add one black candle and one white to your altar, representing the balance of the equinox.
 Sit in front of your altar and light the black candle, visualizing something you would like to let go of.
 Light the white candle and visualize what you would like to manifest.
 Sit in front of your Mabon altar to meditate on the cooler months ahead.
-When your done, leave out the apples and nuts for the wild life.
+When you’re done, leave out the apples and nuts for the wildlife.
 Leave it as a shrine to nature.
 You can revisit and replenish as the wheel turns to Samhain.
 Giving gifts to the birds, deer and squirrels, and to the nature spirits.

 Mabon Tarot Spread